doctea/usb_midi_clocker/README.md

 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
 - Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations
   - DONE eg for the [OpenTheremin v4 with USB MIDI modification](https://github.com/MrDham/OpenTheremin_V4_with_MIDI)
-  - and for Arduino Unos without needing to use USB Midi Klik
+  - TODO: and for Arduino Unos without needing to use USB Midi Klik
     - todo: see whether we need to use device unique id rather than pid+vid to ensure correct detection of mltiple devices
   - or for things that don't even talk MIDI, like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
     - ~~todo: improve this by not requiring the behaviour to implement MIDI -- could possibly let the behaviour itself deal with that, just have the usbserial connection stuff pass the usb device~~